KerenOmari-Baah/KerenOmari-Baah/README.md

    Overview: Explored key factors influencing student success in Portuguese educational settings.

-3. **The Role of Artificial Intelligence in Enhancing Breast Cancer Diagnosis and Personalized Treatment** https://github.com/KerenOmari-Baah/Breast-Cancer.git
-   _Type: Report_
-   Overview: Discussed the role of AI models in improvimg accuracy and personalization in breast cancer treatment plans.

-4. **Assessing The Compliance Of The 2021 Closed Season in Ghana Using AIS Data** https://github.com/KerenOmari-Baah/Fishing-Compliance.git
+3. **Assessing The Compliance Of The 2021 Closed Season in Ghana Using AIS Data** https://github.com/KerenOmari-Baah/Fishing-Compliance.git
    _Type: Report_
     Overview: Examines the adherence to Ghana's 2021 fishing closed season using Automatic Identification System (AIS) data to assess compliance and suggest improvements.